lancy/CYHelper/README.md

 * support ARC

 ## Installation
-* Use Cocoapods to install CYHelper.
+* Use CocoaPods to install CYHelper.
 * Or simply drag CYHelper folder to your project, and import "CYHelper.h".
 Otherwise you can also add individual componet of CYHelper, just import corresponding head files.

 ## Features